-In fact, trying to understand each other’s point of view is a selfless thing to do.
+In fact, trying to understand each other’s point of view (empathetic listening) is a selfless thing to do.

-So how do you become selfless, instead of selfish to your spouse, and marriage?
+So how do you become selfless, instead of selfish in your marriage?

 You can achieve this by denying that little voice inside of you that says: